xiangjuner/EE-note/template/EXOT/README-EXOT.md

 For now they should be copied into the main directory of a supporting note and adapted accordingly.
 In the future it is planned that they will be copied into the main directory when a skeleton note is created.

+All tables except the `event cleaning` are maintained by EXOT group.
+The `event cleaning` is maintained by the community.
+If you see something out-of-date or wrong, please contact the corresponding liaison and the EXOT group conveners.
+They should in turn submit a merge request for the `atlaslatex` Git repository.

 ## Executive summary
 This section, ideally 2-pages (max), should be placed at the beginning of the supporting note.
 It should give a high-level overview of the analysis including (but not limited to):